 After graduating from the University of South Carolina, she became an Artist-in-Residence with the Metropolitan Arts Council in Greenville, SC, where she developed her mime troupe, Homemade Mime.
 They toured the Southeast and Puerto Rico and received grants from the South Carolina Arts Commission and the National Endowment for the Arts.

 In 1978 she moved to New York City to follow her dream of being an actress.
 In 1990 after putting my husband through law school, she found herself forty years old, unemployed, and alone.
 Her husband deserted her for the bright lights of Tinseltown.
 So she did what any red-blood American woman would do.
 She began doing stand-up comedy and, in 1995, won the Mary Joe Comedy Award for best-up-and-coming female stand-up in NYC.

-Her solo play My Life in the Trenches was ‘best of the fest’ at the Midtown International Theatre Festival in NYC and was selected as part of the Kitchen Theatre’s Counter Culture program.
+Her stand-up evolved into short solo works she performed around the city, leading to writing and performing full-length solo plays.
+Her solo play, My Life in the Trenches, was ‘best of the fest’ at the Midtown International Theatre Festival in NYC and was selected to be part of the Kitchen Theatre’s Counter Culture program.